 We need your help in encouraging restaurants to do better.
 This month we’re focusing on Dairy Queen.
 Please tweet at Dairy Queen and ask them to improve the nutritional quality of their children’s menu (see models below).

 At the time of our study, none of Dairy Queen’s kids’ meals met CSPI’s or the National Restaurant Association’s (NRA) nutrition standards.
-Most Dairy Queen kids’ meals come with a sugary beverage and an ice cream, adding as much as 440 calories and 79 grams of sugars to the meal — on top of an unhealthy entrée and side dish.

 Since the study, Dairy Queen joined the NRA’s Kids LiveWell program.
 While the Kids LiveWell nutrition standards are reasonable, restaurants only have to offer one meal and one additional item that meet the standards to participate in the program.
 Dairy Queen added a turkey wrap, banana, and strawberry banana smoothie to its kids’ menu.
 However, most of Dairy Queen’s kids’ menu remains of poor nutritional value.